RetroDECK/ES-DE/USERGUIDE.md

 **Enable shortcut to toggle favorites**

-This setting enables the 'Y' button for quickly toggling a game as favorite.
+This setting enables the _Y_ button for quickly toggling a game as favorite.
 Although this may be convenient at times, it's also quite easy to accidentally remove a favorite tagging of a game when using the application more casually.
 As such it could sometimes make sense to disable this functionality.
 It's of course still possible to mark a game as favorite using the metadata editor when this setting is disabled.
-For additional restrictions, the application can be set to Kid or Kiosk mode as is explained elsewhere in this document.
-Note that this setting does not affect the functionality to use the 'Y' button to add games to custom collections.
+For additional restrictions, the application can be set to Kid or Kiosk mode as is explained [elsewhere](USERGUIDE.md#ui-modes) in this guide.
+Note that this setting does not affect the functionality to use the _Y_ button to add games to custom collections.

 **Enable gamelist filters**